-- Discuss 3 self-care strategies for advocates to identify and address their own reaction to potential difference in how males’ might approach the issue of childhood sexual abuse.
+- Discuss 3 self-care strategies for advocates to identify and address their own reaction to potential difference in how males’ might approach the issue of sexual abuse or assault.

-- Name 3 resources specific to men healing from childhood sexual abuse.
+- Name 3 resources specific to men healing from sexual abuse or assault.

-A 90-minute workshop for SV/DV program developers as well as outreach, prevention & response teams and other professionals looking to further engage male survivors of childhood sexual abuse through traditional and innovative outreach strategies.
+A 90-minute workshop for SV/DV program developers as well as outreach, prevention & response teams and other professionals looking to further engage male survivors of sexual abuse or assault through traditional and innovative outreach strategies.
 Not intended for survivors as a healing